coredns/policy/plugin/themis/README.md

 * `dnstap` defines attributes to be included in the extra field of DNStap message if received from the PDP.

-* `passthrough` defines set of domain name suffixes that will bypass policy validation.
-  Each suffix should have dot at the end.

 * `connection_timeout` sets the timeout for query validation when no PDP servers are available.
   A negative value or `no` means wait forever, the default behavior.
 A timeout of `0` causes